Catholic Church offers pastoral service in the estates without questioning the inhuman treatment of workers

 The pay is supposed to increase every two years, but each time the rise has been so minimal, it never contributes to improving tea workers' lives.

 The powerful owners are politically and financially well connected, so the government never says or does anything against their interests, especially when it comes to the rights of workers such as a living wage.

 Moreover, there was no hue and cry from labor leaders to improve the poor workers' fate.
 No civil society and rights group criticized such a poor pay rise.
 No media took up the issue seriously to bring to public attention the exploitation and plight of this marginalized community.

 Except for a few people, no one seems to care whether these workers die in misery after toiling with sweat and blood for years to produce tea, the world's most popular drink after water.

 This was evident even during Covid-19 when the whole of Bangladesh was locked down, except for tea workers who were forced to keep factories running with utter disregard for their health and safety.

 Slavery in tea industry

 Bangladesh's tea industry consists of 167 commercial tea estates in seven districts, including Moulvi Bazar, Habiganj, and Sylhet, known as the country's tea plantation hub.

 There are about 98,000 permanent registered workers and 30,000 seasonal workers in the industry.
-The estimated number of tea communities is about 700,000, trade unionists say.
+The estimated number of tea communities is believed to around half a million.

 The workers are low-caste Hindus and ethnic indigenous peoples, originally from various Indian states brought to East Bengal (now Bangladesh) by British tea planters in the mid-19th century with a false promise of a better life.
 They were cut off from their roots and consequently lost much of their language, culture, and customs.